American gizzard shad: Etymology

+Distribution and habitat

+Gizzard shad have historically ranged from North Dakota in the northwest of the United States south to New Mexico in the southwest, east to Florida in the southeast, and north to 40°N latitude (they have historically been seen no farther north than the lower New York Harbor).
+They were not seen in many of the Great Lakes until the late 1800s and early 1900s, although they are suspected to be native to Lake Erie, reaching it after the last ice age.

+Gizzard shad typically live in lakes and reservoirs, although they can live in rivers and streams, and brackish waters.
+They reside in the limnetic zone, and can comprise up to 80% of fish biomass in certain lake systems.
+They prefer shallow lakes with muddy bottoms and relatively high turbidity.
+This may be due in part to their breeding preferences, but it probably arises from the fact that they have lower survival rates in clear waters and waters with high vegetative cover.

+Description

 The gizzard shad's dorsal fin starts behind the insertion of the pelvic fins, and the last ray is greatly lengthened.
-They have a long anal fin, with 25 to 36 long, soft rays on the fin.
+They have a long anal fin, with 25 to 36 long soft rays on the fin.
 The mouth of the gizzard shad has a short, wide, upper jaw with a deep notch along the ventral margin, and a weak, relatively smaller, lower jaw.
 The mouth itself is subterminal to inferior (on the lower portion of the head), and the adults possess no teeth.
 The gizzard shad also has 90 to 275 gill rakers along the lower limbs.
 Their ventral (pelvic) fins are in the thoracic position, or in the chest region of the fish.
 The gizzard shad can range from very small size when fry to a maximum recorded length of 477 mm and maximum weight of 1.56 kg.
 The average length is typically larger in northern waters, and ranges from 284 mm at age three years to 399 mm at age 10.
 They have a branched lateral line system that is confined to the head and anterior body, similar to the lateral line systems of other clupeids.

 The gizzard shad is brown or gray dorsally, becoming whitish ventrally.
 A humeral spot, sometimes with purple iridescence, may be faintly visible posterior to the upper operculum.
 The fish is often slimy.